MarwaAbdallah/Infoblox-monitor-subnet-changes/README.md

 * smail.py contains the method that sends email to the appropriate stakeholders.
 * DetectNewCorpSubnets.py is the main file.

-To launch the script, run :
+To launch the script, edit where appropriate (such as smail.py):

 python DetectNewCorpSubnets.py